criteo/consul-templaterb/TemplateAPI.md

   order to perform simple listings
 * `recurse: true`: will retrieve all hierarchy of keys with their values

+Please have a look at [samples/sample_keys.html.erb](samples/sample_keys.html.erb) for examples on how using it.

 ### Using the result of kv